-19.33.15 Call in Procedures (Unit 15)
+19.33.15 Call In Procedures (Unit 15)

-Employees will call in to their immediate supervisor, or if unreachable, the designee of the immediate supervisor.
+Employees will call the employee's immediate supervisor, or if unreachable, the designee of the immediate supervisor.
 Department call-in procedures shall be submitted, in writing, to all employees.
 Written procedures must include the phone number of the designee for any time of the day.

-19.34 Elimination/Reduction of Mandatory Overtime for RNs, LVNs, and CNAs at Department of Corrections and Rehabilitation (CDCR) and California Correctional Health Care Services (CCHCS) Joint Labor Management Task Force (Units 17 and 20)
+19.34 Department of Corrections and Rehabilitation (CDCR) - Division of Juvenile Justice (DJJ) and California Correctional Health Care Services (CCHCS) Joint Labor Management Task Force for the Strategic Reduction of Mandatory Overtime for RNs, LVNs, CNAs, and MAs (Units 17 and 20)

 The Union and the State agree that mandatory overtime is not an effective staffing tool.
-To that end, the parties recognize and understand the importance of eliminating/reducing mandatory overtime for Registered Nurses (RNs), Licensed Vocational Nurses (LVNs) and Certified Nurse Assistants (CNAs).
-The parties also recognize that there are going to be circumstances and emergencies where mandatory overtime is necessary; however, it should be the exception and not the norm.
+To that end, the parties recognize and understand the importance of strategically reducing mandatory overtime for Registered Nurses (RNs), Licensed Vocational Nurses (LVNs), Certified Nurse Assistants (CNAs), and Medical Assistants (MAs).

-A. To accomplish the elimination/reduction of mandatory overtime by July 1, 2019, the parties agree to establish a Joint Labor Management Task Force (JLMTF) within ninety (90) days of the ratification of this contract.

-The JLMTF shall consist of an equal number of Union and CDCR/CCHCS committee members; not to exceed four (4) representatives for each side.
+- A. To accomplish the strategic reduction of mandatory overtime by January 1, 2021, the parties agree to continue the Joint Labor Management Task Force (JLMTF) established in the 2016-2020 contract. - B. The JLMTF shall consist of an equal number of Union and CDCR/CCHCS committee members; not to exceed four (4) representatives for each side.
 Each shall appoint their own co-chair.
-The dates and times shall be mutually determined and the committee members shall not suffer loss in compensation.
+The dates and times shall be mutually determined and the committee members shall not suffer loss in compensation. - C. The JLMTF shall meet every other month to determine the triggers that necessitate the use of MOT outside of emergencies, and develop a toolkit to help the different facilities as the facilities reduce mandatory overtime.